 - Measurements are in the (SI) metric system.

-- The size of figures conforms to specifications in Instructions for Contributors.
+- The size of figures conforms to specifications in Guide/Instructions for Authors

 - Magnifications indicated by scale bars, not in the captions.

 - Legends for figures are on a separate page.

 - Abbreviations for figures fully listed and explained.

 Journal's reference style:

 The Journal uses the latest version of the American Psychological Association (APA) reference style.
 Ensure that 40% of the references should be within the last 5 years.